Dark Spots Serums & Treatments

 After UV damage the main causes of dark spots and pigmentation are:

-- Age or "liver" spots are a common form of hyperpigmentation that are found in roughly 90% of people over 60 but are also very common in younger adults.
+- Age (or sometimes liver) spots are a common form of hyperpigmentation that are found in roughly 90% of people over 60 but are also very common in younger adults.
 These occur usually on the face and hands through prolonged and frequent exposure to the sun.

 - Melasma spots present similarly to age spots/sun damage but are often larger areas of darkened skin present on women in pregnancy or occasionally through birth control pills caused by a hormonal imbalance triggering excess production of melanin.
 It is harmless but if you are concerned/bothered about the hyperpigmentation you should consider stopping or changing your birth control pill